MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/design and implement a Virtual Network in Azure.md

    ![List of subnets in CoreServicesVnet.](../media/verify-subnets-annotated.png)

-7. Repeat steps 4 -6 for each subnet.
+7. Repeat steps 4 -6 for each VNet.

 Congratulations!
 You have successfully created a resource group, three VNets, and their associated subnets.